thezedt/mr500v1-openwrt/README.md

 **3.** Connect to the router's serial console with a USB/UART adapter.

-Attach power and interrupt the U-Boot boot process by quickly typing `tpl` at the correct moment (see below).
+Attach power and interrupt the U-Boot boot process by quickly pressing `4` or typing `tpl` at the correct moment (see below).

 ```
 U-Boot 1.1.3 (Nov 22 2023 - 16:37:42)